-- All low-level concerns are shared with the DSL. - The DSL will then inform setting managers of all low-level concerns in timely fashion according to the nature of the particular low-level of concern. - If there is doubt as to whether the low-level of concern meets the harm threshold, then the DSL will consult with their LADO. - 'Insert name of provider' will create an environment where staff are encouraged and feel confident to self-refer where they have found themselves in situation which could be misinterpreted, might appear compromising to others or believe they have behaved in a way that they consider falls below professional standards.
+- All low-level concerns are shared with the DSL. - The DSL will then inform setting managers of all low-level concerns in timely fashion according to the nature of the particular low-level of concern. - If there is doubt as to whether the low-level of concern meets the harm threshold, then the DSL will consult with their LADO. - Cullompton Pre School has created an environment where staff are encouraged and feel confident to self-refer where they have found themselves in situation which could be misinterpreted, might appear compromising to others or believe they have behaved in a way that they consider falls below professional standards.